check1st/YoushidoGraphQLExtendedBundle/README.md

 yousido package with the following characteristics:

 - Response entities directly and auto serialize by JMS Serializer with group "GraphQL" only asking for data required
-- Easy way to create Queryes and mutations
+- Easy way to create Queries and Mutations
 - Command to auto generate types from entities
 - Command to validate Type with your response
 - Security per operation by roles declared in annotation